 - Students found guilty may appeal the decisions of the Judicial Panel.
 They should normally file an appeal with the Judicial Advisor within one month of being notified of the results of the Judicial Panel hearing.
 The grounds for appeal are cited in Section III-H.1.

 - Students who voluntarily accept the Early Resolution Option waive their right to appeal the decision.

 Sanctioning Guidelines for the Early Resolution Option

-In May 2013, the Board on Judicial Affairs (BJA) adopted the 2012 Internal Review Panel Report’s recommendation to apply the following sanctions to cases resolved through the Early Resolution Option (ERO): probation—a period of observation and review—until conferral the terminal degree, a one-quarter suspension held in abeyance (or, for graduating students, a two-quarter delay of degree conferral), and 40 hours of community service, and an online training on academic integrity.
+In May 2013, the Board on Judicial Affairs (BJA) adopted the 2012 Internal Review Panel Report’s recommendation to apply the following sanctions to cases resolved through the Early Resolution Option (ERO): probation—a period of observation and review—until conferral the terminal degree, a one-quarter suspension held in abeyance, and 40 hours of community service, and an online training on academic integrity.
 After three years, based on feedback from the Stanford community and the Office of Community Standards staff, the BJA voted to adopt the following amendment to the Student Conduct Penalty Code on May 25, 2016 which determines that the Office of Community Standards should use the following guidelines in determining sanctions for ERO agreements.

-All cases resolved through the ERO shall include probation—a period of observation and review—until conferral the terminal degree and a one-quarter suspension held at abeyance (or, for graduating students, a two-quarter delay of degree conferral).
+All cases resolved through the ERO shall include probation—a period of observation and review—until conferral the terminal degree and a one-quarter suspension held at abeyance.

 For all cases, the Judicial Officer shall determine additional sanctions that appropriately address the violation for which a student is charged, including, but not limited to, at least one of the following: